 - placing you on a ventilator to help you breathe

-- blood tests to monitor your blood sugar and potassium levels
+- giving you blood tests to monitor your blood sugar and potassium levels

-If you take adrenergic bronchodilator medications, you should be aware of your prescribed dose.
+Be aware of the dosage your doctor prescribed.
+Taking more of your medication than recommended can lead to an overdose.
 You should also be aware of how often you take your medication.
 Following dosing instructions will help prevent an overdose.